-Meatballs in tomato sauce are delicious meatballs made with ground beef and sausage, flavored with garlic, parsley and Parmigiano cheese.
-They are cooked in a tasty tomato sauce enriched with onion, basil, olive oil, salt and pepper.
-This dish is full of flavor and represents a classic first course of Italian tradition.
+Meatballs in sauce are delicious balls of meat, made with ground beef and sausage, flavored with garlic, parsley, and Parmigiano cheese.
+They are cooked in a tasty tomato sauce enriched with onion, basil, olive oil, salt, and pepper.
+This dish is rich in flavor and represents a classic first course of Italian tradition.

-Place the ground beef in a bowl, add the crumbled sausage, finely chopped parsley and garlic, the grated Parmigiano cheese and the stale bread softened in water, squeezed and torn into pieces; then mix the ingredients with a wooden spoon.
+Place the ground meat in a bowl, add the minced sausage, finely chopped parsley and garlic, grated Parmigiano cheese, and the day-old bread softened in water, wrung out and crumbled, then mix the ingredients with a wooden spoon.

-When well combined, bind everything with a beaten egg, seasoned separately with a pinch of salt and a grind of pepper.
+When well combined, bind everything with a beaten egg mixed with a pinch of salt and a grind of pepper.

-Shape the mixture into many small round meatballs using slightly wet hands.
+Shape the mixture into small round meatballs with slightly dampened hands.

-At this point, pour a generous amount of olive oil into a pan, heat it and fry the meatballs over moderate heat for 4-5 minutes or until evenly golden.
+At this point, pour abundant olive oil into a pan, heat it, and fry the meatballs over moderate heat for 4-5 minutes or until evenly golden.

-When done, remove them from the pan with a slotted spoon and place them on a sheet of absorbent paper to remove excess oil.
+At the end, remove them from the pan with a slotted spoon and place them on a layer of absorbent paper to eliminate excess oil.

-Trim the onion, chop it with a mezzaluna (crescent knife) and sauté it in a saucepan with a couple of tablespoons of oil over moderate heat for about 5 minutes.
+Trim the onion, chop it finely, and sauté it in a saucepan with a couple of tablespoons of oil over moderate heat for about 5 minutes.

-Add the peeled tomatoes passed through a sieve and season with salt.
+Add the peeled and sieved tomatoes, season with salt.

 Bowl